Potomac River: Human history

 Being situated in an area rich in American history and American heritage has led to the Potomac being nicknamed "the Nation's River".
 George Washington, the first President of the United States, was born in, surveyed, and spent most of his life within, the Potomac basin.
+There is an apocryphal legend that Washington threw a silver dollar all the way across the river as a youth (even though the first silver dollar wasn't minted until five years before Washington's death).
 All of Washington, D.C., the nation's capital city, also lies within the watershed.
+The First United States Congress by act of July 16, 1790 stated that the nation's capital was to be located on the river.
 The 1859 siege of Harper's Ferry at the river's confluence with the Shenandoah was a precursor to numerous epic battles of the American Civil War in and around the Potomac and its tributaries, such as the 1861 Battle of Ball's Bluff and the 1862 Battle of Shepherdstown.

 General Robert E. Lee crossed the river, thereby invading the North and threatening Washington, D.C., twice in campaigns climaxing in the battles of Antietam (September 17, 1862) and Gettysburg (July 1–3, 1863).
 Confederate General Jubal Early crossed the river in July 1864 on his attempted raid on the nation's capital.
 The river not only divided the Union from the Confederacy, but also gave name to the Union's largest army, the Army of the Potomac.

 The Patowmack Canal was intended by George Washington to connect the Tidewater region near Georgetown with Cumberland, Maryland.
 Started in 1785 on the Virginia side of the river, it was not completed until 1802.
 Financial troubles led to the closure of the canal in 1830.
 The Chesapeake and Ohio Canal operated along the banks of the Potomac in Maryland from 1831 to 1924 and also connected Cumberland to Washington, D.C.
 This allowed freight to be transported around the rapids known as the Great Falls of the Potomac River, as well as many other, smaller rapids.

 Washington, D.C. began using the Potomac as its principal source of drinking water with the opening of the Washington Aqueduct in 1864, using a water intake constructed at Great Falls.